Rehabilitation of degraded lands with native tree species (Paraserianthes falcataria) in Kalimantan, Indonesia

-- The project presented the potential of light wood products on an international furniture fair in Jakarta
+- The project presented the potential of light wood products at an international furniture fair in Jakarta.

 - The project organized a design competition for lightwood products together with the education facility PIKA Semarang that specialises in the wood sector.